giraffe-fsharp/Giraffe/README.md

 If you intend to add or change an existing `HttpHandler` then please update the `README.md` file to reflect these changes there as well.
 If applicable unit tests must be added or updated and the project must successfully build before a pull request can be accepted.

-### Submit a pull request against main
+### Submit a pull request against master

-The `main` branch is the main and only branch which should be used for all pull requests.
-A merge into `main` means that your changes are scheduled to go live with the very next release, which could happen any time from the same day up to a couple weeks (depending on priorities and urgency).
+The `master` branch is the main and only branch which should be used for all pull requests.
+A merge into `master` means that your changes are scheduled to go live with the very next release, which could happen any time from the same day up to a couple weeks (depending on priorities and urgency).

 Only pull requests which pass all build checks and comply with the general coding guidelines can be approved.